elastic/opentelemetry/docs/kubernetes/operator/README.md

 ## Components description

+Getting started with OpenTelemetry for Kubernetes observability requires an understanding of the following components, their functions, and interactions: OpenTelemetry Operator, Collectors, kube-stack Helm Chart, and auto-instrumentation resources.

 <details>
-  <summary>Expand to see a detailed description of all components involved</summary>
+  <summary>Expand this section for a detailed description of these components.</summary>

 ### OpenTelemetry Operator